Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

 ### Change the order of attributes within a group

-The order of attributes within an attribute group in the *ATTRIBUTE GROUPS* tab corresponds to the order of attributes within a group in the product view.
+The order of attributes within an attribute group in the *ATTRIBUTE GROUPS* tab corresponds to the order of attributes within a group in the product view in the *PIM* module.
 You can change the order to display a certain attribute in a different place in the attribute group when creating or editing a product.

 The procedure to change the order of attributes within attribute groups and sub-groups is identical.